 Digital Endorsement Accepted The health certificate bears digital signature/seal

 Before going to VEHCS: Scroll below this banner to view animal-specific requirements.

 To process some health certificates, VEHCS may need the USDA Accredited Veterinarian to upload the completed fillable PDF version found below.
 Either save a copy of the PDF below, or return to this page for the health certificate, if prompted by VEHCS.

 USDA Accredited Veterinarians, log in here if you wish to use VEHCS.

 USDA Accredited Veterinarians, help with using VEHCS is available on the VEHCS Help Page.
 To walk yourself through issuing a health certificate in VEHCS, click here.

 NOTE: The printed paper endorsed health certificate must accompany each shipment.
 USDA Accredited Veterinarians can print the health certificate from VEHCS once it is endorsed.

 Costa Rica - Summary of Requirements for Live Animals

-Note: Export Alert: Until further notice, Costa Rica is restricting shipments of U.S. hatching eggs and day-old chicks from the county of Chesterfield, South Carolina due to highly pathogenic avian influenza and Union and Anson Counties, North Carolina due to low pathogenic avian influenza.
+Note: Export Alert: Until further notice, Costa Rica is restricting shipments of U.S. hatching eggs and day-old chicks from Union and Anson Counties in North Carolina due to low pathogenic avian influenza.